Huss3n/TwitterClone/README.md

 ## Sample tweets view
 <img src = "TwitterClone/scrnshots/tweets.png" width = 400>
-The tweets is a list view that will be populated usind the twitter api
+The tweets is a list view that will be populated using the twitter api